Nerian/akephalos2/README.md

 ### Ignoring javascript errors

 By default HtmlUnit (and Akephalos) will raise an exception when an error is encountered in javascript files.
-This is generally desireable, except that certain libraries aren't supported by HtmlUnit.
-If possible, it's best to keep the default behavior, and use Filters (see below) to mock offending libraries.
+This is generally desirable, except that certain libraries aren't supported by HtmlUnit.
+If possible, it's best to keep the default behaviour, and use Filters (see below) to mock offending libraries.
 If needed, however, you can configure Akephalos to ignore javascript errors.